 How an IPO Is Created

-Normally a private company that wishes to go public via an IPO on Wall Street does so by having investment bank (such as Goldman Sachs or Morgan Stanley) underwrite the share issue.
+A private company that wishes to go public via an IPO on Wall Street typically does so by finding an investment bank (such as Goldman Sachs or Morgan Stanley) that will underwrite the share issue.
 Through negotiations, the company and the investment bank decide on how many shares will be issued, the type of shares, and the issue share price.
-Depending on the agreement, the underwriter may guarantee the amount raised by purchasing some or all of the shares and then reselling them to the public.
+Depending on the agreement, the underwriter may guarantee the amount raised by purchasing some or all of the IPO shares from the company (and then reselling them to the public).

 After receiving SEC approval, the company and underwriter begin marketing the IPO to customers by issuing a series of prospectuses that describe the company and the share offering.
-At first, the shares are typically offered to larger institutional investors such as pension funds, life insurers, mutual funds, etc. who can afford to purchase large blocks of shares (usually at a discounted price).
+At first, the shares are typically offered to larger institutional investors such as pension funds, life insurers, mutual funds, and others who can afford to purchase large blocks of shares (usually at a discounted price).
 Eventually, the shares are listed on a stock exchange and can be purchased by individual investors.

 IPOs Are Not Always a Success

-While an IPO can be financially advantageous for business owners, success is certainly not guaranteed and there are several drawbacks.
-First, you may not be able to get your money out as fast as you would like.
-Investors may insist that all the money raised by the IPO be reinvested in the business.
-And a portion of your shares could be held in escrow for years.
+While an IPO can be financially advantageous for business owners, success is not guaranteed, and there may even be drawbacks for owners.
+First, you may not be able to get your money out as fast as you would like—investors may insist that all the money raised by the IPO be reinvested in the business, or that a portion of your shares is held in escrow for years.

-Second, your ownership position may be seriously whittled down and you may lose control of the company.
+Second, your ownership position may be seriously whittled down by an IPO.
+You may even lose control of the company.
 To avoid this, owners who wish to retain control of a company after an IPO can do so by issuing separate classes of shares that carry different multiples of the voting weight.
 For example, a company could weight IPO (Class A) shares with just 1/10th of the voting rights of the original private (Class B) shares.
 This way, even though an owner may lose majority ownership of the company, they could still control majority voting power.